-As at December 31, 2011, SAM managed a family of Funds consisting of Canadian public mutual funds, Canadian hedge funds, offshore funds within master-feeder fund structures, exchange-traded Trusts that hold physical gold or silver bullion, and flow-through limited partnerships.
+As at December 31, 2012, SAM managed a family of Funds consisting of Canadian public mutual funds, Canadian alternative investment funds, offshore funds within master-feeder fund structures, exchange-traded Trusts that hold physical bullion, and flow-through limited partnerships.
 SAM also manages a number of Managed Accounts, primarily for institutional clients.
 We intend to continue to increase our investment product offerings as necessary to better serve our clients in a continuously evolving financial landscape, both in Canada, in the U.S. and globally.